awcodify/sysctl-theme/_posts/2025-05-13-typography-and-readability-in-arsxy-theme.md

 ## Typography in Practice

-Let's see how Sysctl's typography handles various content types:
+Let's see how Arsxy's typography handles various content types:

 ### Article Introduction

-The intro paragraph in Sysctl uses a slightly larger font size to draw readers in and establish the topic before diving into details.
+The intro paragraph in Arsxy uses a slightly larger font size to draw readers in and establish the topic before diving into details.

 ### Section Headings